hpatel249/Module-3-/README.md

 Colorado saw three counties tally up to 369,711 votes.
 The biggest of the counties with a 82.8% was Denver.
 We processed the votes for three candidates of Charles, Diana, and Raymon.
 With 73.8% of the votes towards Diana DeGette, that is 272,892 of the 369,711 total votes.

+##Resources
+Data Source: election_results.csv

+##Client requirements
+Software: Python 3.7.7, Visual Studio Code, 1.47.3, Git 2.27

-*Output document is in the text file
+*Output document is in the text file.
+# electionproject_d1.txt